DevikaSajith/DevikaSajith/README.md

 # 👋 Hi there, I'm Devika Sajith!

-🎓 Final Year B.Tech Student | 💻 Tech Enthusiast | 👩‍💻 Aspiring AI & Embedded Systems Developer
+🎓Third Year B.Tech Student | 💻 Tech Enthusiast | 👩‍💻 Aspiring AI & Embedded Systems Developer

 Welcome to my GitHub!
 I'm passionate about building impactful tech solutions — especially in **AI for Social Good**, **HealthTech**, and **Embedded Systems**.
 I believe in learning by doing, and many of my projects reflect that mindset.